Geometric Graph Manifolds with non-negative scalar curvature

-We call $q/p\in\Q$ the (algebraic) {\it slope} of $\gamma_2$ with respect to~$\gamma_1$.
-Notice that the slope is independent of the choice of $\gamma_i\in\Fol_i$ since the foliations are parallel.
-The slope does not depend on the orientations of the geodesics either, since $\{-v,-\hat v\}$ is the oriented marking associated to $-\gamma$.
-Since $v_1=bv_2-p \hat v_2$, the slope of $\gamma_1$ with respect to $\gamma_2$ is $-b/p$.
-Observe though that the slopes depend on the orientation of the torus, since changing the orientation of the torus corresponds to changing $\hat v_i$ with $-\hat v_i$ which gives slopes $-q/p$~and~$b/p$, respectively.
+We also have $p\ne 0$ since $v_1\neq \pm v_2$.
+Notice that, since $v_2$ determines $\hat v_2$, the integers $p$~and~$q$ determine $a$ and $b$.
+Observe that $q/p\in\Q$ is independent of the choice of $z_0$ since the foliations are parallel.
+It does not depend on the orientations of the foliations either, since $\{-v,-\hat v\}$ is the oriented marking associated to $-\gamma$.
+We call